Repainting options for shipping containers

 The other reason for this is cost.
 With a 20ft refurbished container costing typically around £300-400 less than a brand new one, the difference in quality and value terms is already very tight.
 If we were to rub down the surface rust on a container it would take so long that it would add a significant cost to our refurbished containers, and make them cost much the same as a brand new container.
 It’s never going to be practical to sell a 15-year old container for only a few percent less than a brand new one.

-However, this basic option gives a cost-effective nice and smart repaint in your choice of color.
+However, this basic option gives a cost-effective nice and smart repaint in your choice of colour.
 If you need something cost-effective and solid to store your goods in and that will also be on display for customers or visitors to your site – then a refurbished shipping container with a standard repaint will serve many customers well.

 Premium repaint option for shipping containers